eatthinkdu/eatthinkdu.github.io/_posts/2015-06-28-a-216m-leap-of-faith.md

 A 216m leap to be exact.

-Our group woke up at 7 am to make our 9 am bungee reseravation, and the minute I got of the bus, a hoard of conflicting thoughts were already racing through my brain.
+Our group woke up at 7 am to make our 9 am bungee reseravation, and the minute I got off the bus, a hoard of conflicting thoughts were already racing through my brain.

 "I don't want to die."
 "But I won't."